-2. A cumulative Grade Point Average (GPA) of 3.3 or higher is required.
-Conditional acceptance will be offered to a candidate who presents with a GPA of 3.0 to 3.29 dependent upon interview and at the discretion of the Graduate Admissions Committee.
+2. A cumulative grade-point average (GPA) of 3.3 or higher is required.
+Conditional acceptance will be offered to a candidate who presents with a GPA of 3.0 to 3.29 dependent upon interview and at the discretion of the Graduate Admission Committee.

 4. Prior to the start of NSG 671: FNP clinical I, the candidate must have completed one year or a full time equivalent of RN nursing practice in Medical-Surgical Nursing in an acute care setting.**

 5. Evidence of unencumbered, current licensure to practice as an RN in New York State.